cdarnall1226/Game-Dev-projects/README.md

 # Game-Dev-projects
-This is a repository dedicated to any Game Development projects worked on.
+This is a branch that shows off 2 micro projects involving the use of visual effects with a bomb and torch.